Ukkusiksalik National Park, Canada: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to choose the right type.
-Many adapters that you can buy are simply plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Check that you pick the necessary kind.
+The majority of adapters on sale are simply plugs and require your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+This one is sufficent for most areas.

 • Luggage scale to avoid fees